quixio/quix-samples/python/sources/demo-data/README.md

-# Demo Data
+# Demo CSV Data

-[This project](https://github.com/quixio/quix-samples/tree/main/csharp/sources/demo-data) streams F1&reg; telemetry data into a topic from a recorded Codemasters&reg; F1&reg; 2019 game session.
+[This project](https://github.com/quixio/quix-samples/tree/main/python/sources/demo-data) streams F1&reg; telemetry data into a topic from a recorded Codemasters&reg; F1&reg; 2019 game session.

 You'll have access to the speed, acceleration, braking and other detailed data from a real F1&reg; car, rebroadcast in real time.